 - Total loss of electrical and communications systems.

-- Economic: The cocoa and coffee harvest completely lost, the chocolate and coconut oil industry damaged; vegetables, fruits swept away.
+- Complete loss of the cocoa and coffee harvest, and damage to the chocolate and coconut oil industry; vegetables and fruits swept away.

-Hurricane Matthew also hit the Dominican Republic on October 4 as a Category 4 storm.
+Hurricane Matthew also hit the Dominican Republic on October 4 as a Category 4 storm, resulting in:

 - 4 deaths